-Mixed hardwoods is a mix of many different hardwoods including Ash, Maple, Locust, Box elder and more!
+Mixed hardwoods is a mix of many different hardwoods that can include Ash, Maple, Locust, Elm, Walnut and more!
 This is the most commonly bought firewood in the state of Wisconsin, and from Best Burn Firewood.
 It produces great heat at a very good price.
 Mixed hardwoods is most commonly used for camping, recreational fires and for people who have an indoor fireplace to heat their house.
 Our mixed hardwoods is also kiln dried firewood, meaning it will produce 30-40% more heat than the average log from our competitors.
 If you are looking for standard firewood for general burning, this is the product for you!

 Mixed hardwoods will produce anywhere from 20-27 million BTU's per cord.

 Oak firewood is a popular choice for many people who use firewood for heat.
 The wood is very dense, heavy and provides some of the highest levels of heat for your home.
 If you are looking for the "premium" firewood, oak is the choice for you.
 Oak firewood has probably the greatest reputation in Wisconsin, it is by far one of our top sellers.
 It burns much longer than most other types of firewood because of it's density, meaning with oak firewood you will not have to stock up your fire as often as other firewood types.

 Oak firewood can also be used for cooking, bbq's and smoking meats due to the lovely aroma it gives off.
 Although oak is not as popular for cooking as firewood's like Hickory or Cherry, it is still considered to be a very thorough firewood for cooking.
 It mostly depends on what you are cooking and the chef's choice.

 Is oak the best firewood choice?
 Depending on who you ask the answer could be yes.
 The oak is an abundant tree that can supply a lot of great, dense, long burning firewood.
 If you burn oak firewood you will not be disappointed!